 - Paradoxically, excessive hair dryness might also appear, as damaged cuticles mean hair follicles are unable to hold moisture.

-Genetics and bad hair care habits: the causes of hygral fatigue
+Moisture overload: the causes of hygral fatigue

 As explained above, hygral fatigue takes place when excessive water enters hair follicles.
 Thus, while healthy hair is naturally hydrophobic, there are a number of issues that may cause excessive moisture to be retained: